Yidaotus/obsidian-enhanced-audio-player/README.md

 1. **Pause Audio** to pause whatever audio is playing
 2. **Resume Audio** to resume

-## Warning for VBR (variable bitrate) Audio files
+## Warning: VBR (variable bitrate) Audio files can desync

 Audio files using VBR can desync the waveform with the played audio.
-If you can use CBR for your audio files.
+If you can, use CBR for your audio files.
 See [here](https://terrillthompson.com/624) for more info.